Good question…it depends!

 When you hire a property manager, there are several things they will do first.
 They will come out and walk through your property, discuss rental rates, and give you a list of items you should address before the property hits the market for rent.

 Another inspection you should expect is a bi-annual or quarterly inspection.
-This inspection will give you the opportunity to see how the tenant is taking care of the home and address any issues the property manager highlights in their report.
+This inspection will give you the opportunity to see how the resident is taking care of the home and address any issues the property manager highlights in their report.

 When the home is ready to rent, your Little Rock property manager will take all of the necessary marketing photos.
 They will then put them on their website along with other favorite sites.